🌙

 Ultimately, Wright's replies totaled 11, showing this particular exchange struck a nerve.
 One thing's for sure, is that the real Satoshi would never write 11 Twitter replies trying to justify why he contradicted himself to a random person.

+Jeff and Jessica have provided much needed entertainment in the world of Faketoshi suing innocent people.
+Or are those their real names?
 With the case against Peter McCormack nearly finished and a defeat from Hodlonaut in Norway, Craig Wright continues to make a fool of himself.

 The end is near, and it's likely he knows it.